 The road to the portuguese citizenship

-The beneficiaries of the Portuguese Golden Visa are entitled to:
+The beneficiaries of the Portuguese Golden Visa residence permit are entitled to:

 Residence visa waiver for entering Portugal.

-Living and working in Portugal, on condition that they stay in Portugal for a period of 7 or more days, in the first year, and 14 or more days, in the subsequent years.
+Living and working in Portugal, on the condition that the investor and family members stay in Portugal for a period of at least 14 days after the Golden Visa was issued and within its validity.

 Visa exemption for traveling within the Schengen Area.

 Applying for a specific golden visa investor permanent residency.

 Applying for Portuguese citizenship after 5 years of legal residence.